RustoMCSpit/awesome-linux-clap-list/README.md

 These are also interesting projects https://github.com/moddevices/mod-desktop https://github.com/sonic-visualiser/tony https://github.com/sonic-visualiser/sonic-visualiser

-Also, download this: https://github.com/ldrolez/free-midi-chords If you want realistic sounding instruments, look for .sfz samples and download [sfizz](https://github.com/sfztools/sfizz).
+Also, download this: https://github.com/ldrolez/free-midi-chords If you want realistic sounding instruments, look for .sfz samples and download [sfizz](https://github.com/sfztools/sfizz) (no .clap).
 Synths will never get you realistic sounding instruments, you NEED samples.

 Oh and by the way, just because it's free doesn't mean you shouldn't donate to support these creators!
 Your choice!!